Managing Discomfort After Laser Treatments: Best Practices

 FAQS

-How long does discomfort typically last after a laser treatment?
+How long does the recovery process take after CO2 laser treatment?

 Related Links